Iasi Introduction Walking Tour (Self Guided), Iasi

 The Dosoftei House is a 17th century building named after the religious ruler of Moldavia (region of Romania) Metropolitan Dosoftei who in 1679 established here a print house (second in the region).
 The building underwent restoration in 1966-1969 and, since 1970, has been housing the Department of Old Romanian Literature of The Romanian Literature Museum, storing a collection of old and rare manuscripts, including the Romanian Book of Teaching, Bible of Buchares, and others.

-4) Three Hierarchs Monastery (must see)
+4) Manastirea Sfintii Trei Ierarhi (Three Hierarchs Monastery) (must see)

 Situated in the old centre of Iasi, on Stefan cel Mare Boulevard (previously known as the Princely Street), the Monastery of the Three Holy Hierarchs symbolizes cultural and spiritual legacy of the Moldavia region of Romania.
-It was built in 1637-1639 by Vasile Lupu, prince of Moldavia, as a manifestation of his sovereignty, and remains under the patronage of Three Holy Hierarchs - St. Basil the Great, St. Gregory the Theologian and St. John Chrysostom.
+It was built in 1637-1639 by Vasile Lupu, prince of Moldavia, as a manifestation of his sovereignty, and remains under the patronage of Three Holy Hierarchs - Saint Basil the Great, Saint Gregory the Theologian and Saint John Chrysostom.
 The "Trisfetite" Church, inside the monastery, was initially intended as a royal burial ground, pursuant to which it holds the remains of the local saint, Paraskeve, and prominent state persons, members of Vasile Lupu's royal family: Princes Dimitrie Cantemir and Alexandru Ioan Cuza.
 At some point, the monastery also housed a print house and the future Princely Academy known as "Schola Basiliana".
 In 1970 the monastery was shut down and remained so until 1989 when it was reopened.
 The complex's architecture represents a combination of Romanian, Turkish, Arab, Georgian, Armenian and Persian elements.

 5) Stefan cel Mare Boulevard